 It's one of the few invasives where the source and ground zero of the infestation are clearly known.
 Brazilian pepper is a native of Brazil, as you might guess, Paraguay and Argentina.
 In the 1890s, the plant was imported into Florida as an ornamental.
 As the story is told by the U.S. Department of Agriculture, a certain Dr. George Stone in 1926 began growing Brazilian pepper at his Punta Gorda home.

 Stone was so taken by its beauty, he began giving away seedlings by the hundreds; Brazilian pepper began showing up along city streets.
 By the 1950s, scientists noticed that the tree was beginning to dominate parts of the state.
 By 1969, it became evident that Brazilian pepper had the potential to devastate the Everglades.

-The threat it still poses cannot be overstated.
+Even today, its potential to wreak havoc on vulnerable habitats cannot be overstated.
 According to the USDA, Brazilian pepper is "ranked among the most important threats to biodiversity in the South Florida ecosystem."
 Brazilian pepper "occupies more space in the state than every other invasive species."

 It is estimated that Brazilian pepper covers 700,000 acres of Florida real estate.
 The plant can form massive stands that crowd out native plants, in turn depriving native animals of food.
 It is believed to put chemicals into the soil that inhibit other plants from growing nearby.

 Cut it down and it will regrow from the roots.
 A single tree can produce seeds by the hundreds of thousands.
 It puts out berries in fall and winter when there is little else fruiting, making it attractive to wildlife.
 The fruit, however, can have a deadly "paralyzing" effect on birds and other animals.